cabouman/mbirjax/docs/source/usr_api.rst

 ========

 Most functions can be accessed by importing mbirjax and creating a model or through mbirjax directly.
 Most commonly used functions are described below.
-See :ref:`ExamplesFAQs` for examples.
+See :ref:`DemosFAQs` for examples.

 Geometry Models
 ---------------